The Roman Temple of Augustus

 Columns of the Temple of Augustus

-During the first half of the twentieth century, the Gothic building was purchased by the Centre Excursionista de Catalunya (Hiking Club of Catalonia), which gave Catalan architect Lluís Domènech the task of restoring the columns and constructing a courtyard to display them to the public.
+In the early part of the 20th century, the Gothic building located at number 10 Carrer del Paradís was purchased by the Hiking Club of Catalonia (Centre Excursionista de Catalunya).
+They then hired Catalan architect Lluís Domènech to restore the columns and build a courtyard where they could be displayed to the public.

 The remains of the Temple of Augustus in Barcelona's Gothic Quarter